kaviya206/Iot-Based-Fire-Detection-System/README.md

    - The **Blynk app** receives:
      - An alert message via **Virtual Pin V0**
      - The current temperature via **Virtual Pin V1**
-4. The user can press a **push button** to mute the buzzer while the alert continues to display and send data.

 ## Circuit Diagram